njabulo-ND/YahooFinancePipeline/README.md

 - Designed for **scalability and automation**
 - Version-controlled with **Git** for reproducibility

 > ✅ **Current status:** Data fetching from the API is fully implemented.
-> ✅ **Current status:**  Transforming, cleaning, and storing the useful data into new json is fully implemented.
+> ✅ **Current status:**  Transform, clean, and store the useful data into json is fully implemented.
-> ⬜ **Next steps:** Retrieve cleaned and useful data from json and store into CSV/SQL formats.
+> ⬜ **Next steps:** Retrieve cleaned and uselful data from json and store into CSV/SQL formats.

 ---